contao/docs/docs/dev/getting-started/initial-setup/symfony-application/contao-4.9.md

 ---
-title: "Use in Symfony Application"
+title: "Use Contao 4.9 in Symfony Application"
-menuTitle: "Symfony Application"
+menuTitle: "Contao 4.9 LTS"
-description: "How to integrate Contao into a Symfony application."
+description: "How to integrate Contao 4.9 into a Symfony application."
 weight: 2
+aliases:
+  - /getting-started/initial-setup/symfony-application/contao-4.9/
 ---